 The RCVS Code of Professional Conduct for Veterinary Surgeons requires all veterinary surgeons to ensure that their professional activities are covered by professional indemnity insurance or equivalent arrangements.
 Such cover may be held individually or through an employer.

 EMS summaries for individual schools

-Click on a PDF in the list below to view information by School about their outline curriculum, an overview of the management of EMS at the school and a summary of insurance cover provided by the University.
+Click on a link in the list below to view information for each school about their outline curriculum, an overview of the management of EMS at the school and a summary of insurance cover provided by the university.

 - EMS at Bristol University (PDF 25Kb)

 - EMS at Edinburgh University (PDF 51Kb)